 One way to assess the reliability of a machine learning model is by studying its output.
 The output of a model can be examined on the performance of the test dataset as in the previous sections, but it can also be examined based on the relationship between input and output.

-Deep Taylor Decomposition (DTD) and Axiomatic Attribution are methods used to explain decisions made by nonlinear classification models such as deep neural networks.
+Deep taylor decomposition (DTD) and axiomatic attribution are methods used to explain decisions made by nonlinear classification models such as deep neural networks.
 DTD decomposes the decision-making process into simpler components, enabling a better interpretation of the model's predictions \citep{Montavon2017}.
-Axiomatic Attribution provides a mathematical framework to understand the contribution of individual input features to the final prediction \citep{Sundararajan2017}.
+Axiomatic attribution provides a mathematical framework to understand the contribution of individual input features to the final prediction \citep{Sundararajan2017}.

-For image classification/regression, some specific methods have been developed to evaluate the reliability of networks, Saliency Maps \citep{Simonyan2013}.
-They are commonly used to visualize and understand the behaviour of machine learning models, particularly convolutional neural networks (CNNs).
-A saliency map visualizes which parts of the input image are most important for a given prediction by the model.
+For image classification and regression, some specific methods have been developed to evaluate the reliability of networks, Saliency Maps \citep{Simonyan2013}.
+They are commonly used to visualise and understand the behaviour of machine learning models, particularly CNNs.
+A saliency map visualises which parts of the input image are most important for a given prediction by the model.
 There are several different methods for creating saliency maps.
-One common approach is applying a gradient-based optimization method to the input to find the pixels that significantly impact the model's output.
+One common approach is applying a gradient-based optimisation method to the input to find the pixels that significantly impact the model's output.

 In particular, we used SMOOTHGRAD \citep{Smilkov2017}, a method for creating saliency maps that aim to reduce noise and improve the interpretability of the resulting maps.
 Saliency maps can sometimes be noisy, with little and unimportant features highlighted as important due to random fluctuations in the model's output.
 SMOOTHGRAD addresses this problem by creating an ensemble of saliency maps, each slightly perturbed with Gaussian noise from the original input.
 The resulting maps are then averaged together, which helps to smooth out the noise and highlight more robust and reliable features.